hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 | changegroupactive | switches to the next window in a group. | b - back, f - forward. |
 | lockgroups | Locks the groups (groups will not accept new windows) | `lock` for locking, `unlock` for unlocking |

-{{< hint type=info >}}
-## Grouped (tabbed) windows

-Hyprland allows you to make a group from the current active window with the `togglegroup` bind dispatcher.

-A group is like i3wm’s “tabbed” container.
-It takes the space of one window, and you can change the window to the next one in the tabbed “group” with the `changegroupactive` bind dispatcher.

-The new group’s border colors are configurable with the appropriate col. settings in the general config section.

-You can lock a group with the `lockgroups` bind dispatcher for fine window management.

-{{< /hint >}}

 {{< hint type=warning >}}
 it is NOT recommended to set DPMS with a keybind directly, as it might cause undefined behavior.
 Instead, consider something like